Spatio-Temporal

 • \(u_j\) is the mean temporal distance for bin \(j\)

-• Primarily two sets of methods:
+• Primarily two categories of methods:

 • Equal-Bin - Have a 1 in the numerator which means only the denominator contributes